 This increasing flexibility has some organisations and business owners biting their nails over an impending talent shortage in the coming years.
-In fact, nearly seven in 10 companies around the world are reporting hiring difficulties already.
+In fact, nearly 7 in 10 companies around the world are reporting hiring difficulties already.
 Among the reasons why this is occurring is that people who are great at what they do are considering launching their own business or entering the freelance economy.
-COVID-19 has accelerated our ability to truly work globally in all kinds of new and exciting markets.
+The pandemic has accelerated our ability to truly work globally in all kinds of new and exciting markets.

-As someone who sits on interview panels and coaches leaders, I have always said hire for attitude, rather than aptitude.
-There is nothing new there and I’m not alone in this view.
+As someone who sits on interview panels and coaches leaders, I've always said 'hire for attitude, rather than aptitude'.
+There's nothing new there and I’m not alone in this view.
 A person’s attitude will determine how they make decisions, face adversity and create relationships.
 Attitude is also closely linked with how likeable someone is.
-We sometimes don’t give enough credit to how important the likeability factor is.
+We sometimes don’t give enough credit to how important the 'likeability factor' is.
 We like people who are enthusiastic, energetic and have a positive mindset.
 On the flip side, negative people tend to drain the positivity and energy from those around them.
 The reality is that it’s really hard to change someone’s attitude, but it’s quite easy to build someone’s aptitude.

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.